 Data: Measurements of an observable phenomenon.
 Singular form: datum

-Fact/A matter of fact: An observable phenomenon that can be independently verified.
+Fact/Matter of fact/Statement of fact: An observable phenomenon that can be independently verified.

 Opinion: A judgement based on beliefs and preferences.